|Alexandria Journal of Veterinary Sciences|

 Ensure that each illustration has a caption.
 Supply captions separately, not attached to the figure.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.

 Number tables consecutively in accordance with their appearance in the text.
 Place footnotes to tables below the table body.
 Avoid vertical rules.
 Be sparing in the use of tables and ensure that the data presented in tables do not duplicate results described elsewhere in the article.
 They should be referred to as Table 1, Table 2, and e.t.c.

-The article (10 pages) cost 450 Egyptian pounds including online publishing and 10 offprint, an extra 10 pounds for each additional page, and 20 Egyptian pounds for each colored page.
+- The article (10 pages) cost 450 EGP including online publishing and 10 offprints, an extra 10 EGP for each additional page, and 20 EGP for each colored page.

 For Arab and Foreigners

-The article consisting of 10 pages will cost $ 100 for the black-and-white pages; $ 120 for the colorful pages.
+- The article (10 pages) will cost 100 USD for the black-and-white pages; 120 USD for the colorful pages.

 The cost of an annual subscription to the Journal:

-for the Arab and foreign individuals: $ 150.
+for the Arab and foreign individuals: 150 USD.

 - After contact with journal editor, he will tell you the cost that you can pay by swift to account number: Banque Misr: 237/1/358 - swift code (Bmisegcx140)